biggsbenjamin/ATHEENA/buffer/README.md

 Follow [Chisel's](https://github.com/chipsalliance/chisel3) instructions on setting up the chisel environment.

 [Scala 2.12.13](https://www.scala-lang.org/download/2.12.13.html) is required.
 You may want to install using the [Coursier](https://docs.scala-lang.org/getting-started/index.html#using-the-scala-installer-recommended-way) tool.

-You will also need to setup fpgaConvNet for testing purposes.
-Instructions can be found [here](https://github.com/AlexMontgomerie/fpgaconvnet-optimiser).

 Other than that, you will need to install and setup Vivado.